Keisei-Sai/Keisei-Sai/README.md

 ---

-Mathematics student specializing in differential geometry with a strong interest in optimization and computational problem solving.
+Mathematics student specializing in differential geometry with a focus on optimization and computational problem solving.

-I build projects that translate mathematical theory into practical and explainable computational systems.
+I build computational projects that transform mathematical ideas into practical tools for understanding and solving real-world problems.

 ---